All Posts

 One of the biggest differences between PolyJet and SLA is the availability of materials, which also defines the possible applications for these printers.

-Depending on the printer model, most PolyJet 3D printers support around five to ten different materials.
-These range from standard prototyping materials, to materials in different colors, clear materials, and biocompatible materials.
-More high-end PolyJet 3D printers also support printing with multiple materials at the same time, enabling novel applications such as printing multicolor and multi-material prototypes.
+Depending on the printer model, most material jetting and PolyJet 3D printers support around five to 10 different materials.
+These range from standard prototyping materials to materials in different colors, clear materials, and biocompatible materials.
+More high-end PolyJet 3D printers also support printing with multiple materials at the same time, enabling novel material jetting applications such as printing multicolor and multi-material prototypes.

-SLA 3D printers support a much wider range of materials than a typical PolyJet printer, with up to 30+ materials for Formlabs 3D printers.
-SLA resins can be flexible or stiff, clear or opaque, heavily filled with secondary materials like glass, wax, or ceramic, or imbued with mechanical properties like high heat deflection temperature or impact resistance.
+SLA 3D printers support a much wider range of materials than a typical material jetting 3D printer, with up to 45+ materials for Formlabs 3D printers, including 15+ biocompatible materials.
+SLA resins offer a much wider range of material properties: They can be flexible or stiff, clear or opaque, heavily filled with secondary materials like glass, wax, or ceramic, or imbued with mechanical properties like high heat deflection temperature, impact resistance, or chemical resistance.
+Due to this, SLA materials can closely match common end-use thermoplastic materials for rapid prototyping.

 SLA 3D printers offer the widest range of materials for engineering, manufacturing, and healthcare applications.